jinsung-kim/stylist/README.md

 ### Goal

-Input closet -> Run algorithm -> Get outfits for the day
+Input closet -> Run algorithm -> Get outfits for the day </br>
+Very much still in progress (I wouldn't even consider this an alpha)

+### Main TODOS (Not in any order)

+1. Add a weather API to filter out by weather conditions in an area
+2. Randomize because favorite fits will always appear at the top
+3. Remember which fits were already generated and selected to filter out next time
+4. Generate an interface to make this much more presentable

 ### Basic algorithm